clmccart/mlopstemplate/README.md

 Whenever there is an update on the master branch to the "src" folder, a build will be triggered which will register the model with AzureML.
 Once the build is complete, that will trigger a release.

+*Note: any code in the src folder is expected to be covered by tests.

 # TODO:
 1) Integration tests for data_ingestion.py